Ordering Repeat Prescriptions

 Dispensing Arrangements

-If you have questions about your medicine, your local pharmacists can answer these.
-They can also answer questions on medicines you can buy without a prescription.
+They can also help you choose medicines you can buy without a prescription.

-Medication reviews
+Medication Reviews

-Prescription charges
+Prescription Charges

 Find out more about prescription charges (nhs.uk).

-About pharmacists
+About Pharmacists

 As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as: